hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ## Purpose and Context
 The goal of a threshold signature scheme (TSS) is to enable a group of participants (shareholders) to securely and efficiently perform signature generation while preserving security when assuring the presence of up to a threshold number of honest parties.
-When using TSS, a static public key is produced, that doesn't change even when the amount of participant of the scheme varies, and can be used to verify any message signed by a threshold of private aggregated signatures.
+In our TSS implementation, a static public key should be produced, that doesn't change even when the amount of participant of the scheme varies, and it can be used to verify any message signed by a threshold of private aggregated signatures.

 This is important for producing proofs that are easily consumable and verifiable by external entities.